 As a city, Milan is a lot more modern than most Italian settings, but that doesn’t mean it should be overlooked.
 There are still romantic spots dotted across the city and it’s a great place to explore.

 The postcard attraction of Milan is its cathedral.
 It’s the largest cathedral in Italy and is truly breathtaking.
 You’ll want to climb to the rooftop at sunset for the best views.
+You could also book a guided tour of the cathedral – this option includes skip-the-line tickets and views from the roof.

-Next to the cathedral, you’ll also find Galleria Vittorio Emanuele II, which is one of the most beautiful shopping arcades… Milan is known for its fashion, so if you want to go shopping, this is definitely the city to do it in!
+Next to the cathedral, you’ll find Galleria Vittorio Emanuele II, which is one of the most beautiful shopping arcades… Milan is known for its fashion, so if you want to go shopping, this is definitely the city to do it in!

-For romantic gems, Milan’s bohemian Navigli canal area is a winner.
+Milan’s bohemian Navigli canal area is a romantic spot to explore.
 This is a vibrant part of the city to wander along waterways, take in boutique shops and galleries, as well as enjoy an aperitivo.
-It’s a part of the city that comes alive at night with its bars and restaurants so it’s a great spot for a romantic meal.

 Another area you could visit is Brera, which is an upmarket, artsy neighbourhood filled with narrow cobbled streets, charming cafes and shops.